wkmilanswanthra/Remote-Network-Monitoring-Webapp/README.md

-# Getting Started with Create React App
+# Remote Network Monitoring App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app enables registered users to view and monitor the devices connected to their network live.
 ## Available Scripts

 In the project directory, you can run: